eufony/dbal/docs/Queries.md

 $expr = Expr::in("id", [ 1, 3, 5, 7, 9 ]);
 ```

-Check if a subquery returns at least one result:
+Check if a subquery returns at least one matching row:

 ```php
 $expr = Expr::exists(Select::from(/* ... */));